-Together, interpersonal acceptance and rejection form the warmth dimension of interpersonal relationships.
-This is a dimension or continuum on which all humans can be placed because everyone experiences more or less love at the hands of the people most important to them.
+Together, interpersonal acceptance and rejection form the warmth dimension of interpersonal relationships, including parenting.
+This is a dimension or continuum on which all humans can be placed because all children experience more or less love at the hands of their parents and other people most important to them.
 Thus, the warmth dimension has to do with the quality of the affectional bond between individuals (e.g., between children and their parents, and between intimate adults, among others).
-In particular, the warmth dimension focuses on the physical, verbal, and symbolic behaviors that individuals use to express their caring or lack of caring about the other person, as described below.
-One end of the continuum is marked by interpersonal acceptance, which refers to the warmth, affection, care, comfort, concern, nurturance, support, or simply love that one person can express to or experience from another person.
-The other end of the continuum is marked by interpersonal rejection, which refers to the absence or significant withdrawal of these positive feelings and behaviors, and by the presence of a variety of physically and psychologically hurtful behaviors and affects.
-It is important to note that individuals are not either accepted or rejected in any categorical sense.
-Rather, everyone falls somewhere along the warmth dimension, experiencing varying degrees of interpersonal acceptance and rejection in their relationships with significant others.
+In particular, the warmth dimension focuses on the physical, verbal, and symbolic behaviors that individuals use to express their caring or lack of caring about the other person.
+One end of the continuum is marked by interpersonal acceptance, which refers to the warmth, affection, care, comfort, concern, nurturance, support, or simply love that parents and others can express toward children.
+The other end of the continuum is marked by parental rejection, which refers to the absence or significant withdrawal of these positive feelings and behaviors, and by the presence of a variety of physically and psychologically hurtful behaviors and affects.
+It is important to note that children are not either accepted or rejected in any categorical sense.
+Rather, all children fall somewhere along the warmth dimension, experiencing varying degrees of acceptance and rejection in their relationships with their parents and others.

-Extensive cross-cultural research over the course of six decades in IPARTheory reveals that interpersonal rejection can be experienced by any combination of four principal expressions: (1) cold and unaffectionate, the opposite of being warm and affectionate, (2) hostile and aggressive, (3) indifferent and neglecting, and (4) undifferentiated rejecting.
-Undifferentiated rejection refers to individuals' beliefs that the other person (e.g., attachment figure) does not really care about them or love them, even though there might not be clear behavioral indicators that the other person is neglecting, unaffectionate, or aggressive toward them.
+Extensive cross-cultural research in IPARTheory over the course of six decades reveals that interpersonal rejection can be experienced by any combination of four principal expressions: Parents and others can be (1) cold and unaffectionate, the opposite of being warm and affectionate, (2) hostile and aggressive, (3) indifferent and neglecting, and (4) undifferentiated rejecting.
+Undifferentiated rejection refers to children's beliefs that the parents or significant others do not really care about them or love them, even though there might not be clear behavioral indicators that the parent or significant other is neglecting, unaffectionate, or aggressive toward them.

 These behaviors are shown graphically in Figure 1.
-Elements to the left of the slash marks (i.e., warmth or coldness, hostility, and indifference) in the Figure refer to internal, psychological states of individuals.
-That is, people may perceive significant others to be warm (or cold and unloving) or to be hostile, angry, bitter, resentful, irritable, impatient, or antagonistic toward them.
-Alternatively, individuals may perceive significant others to be unconcerned and uncaring about them, or to have a restricted interest in their overall well-being.
-Elements to the right of the slash marks in the Figure (affection, aggression, and neglect)
+Here we focus on the parent-child relationship, though everything we say is true for other types of attachment relationships as well.
+Elements to the left of the slash marks (i.e., warmth or coldness, hostility, and indifference) in the Figure refer to internal, psychological states of parents.
+That is, children may perceive their parents to be warm (or cold, distant, and unloving) or to be hostile, angry, bitter, resentful, irritable, impatient, dismissive, denigrating, or antagonistic toward them.